-Event Types Description On State The current CPU state is on.
-This event is generated any time power state collection is started (through service start or a policy change).
-Shutdown State Surveyor received notification from Windows that the CPU will turn off soon (user has received notification and allowed the shut down). yes Sleep State Surveyor received notification from Windows that the CPU will transition to the sleep state soon (user has received notification and allowed the transition). yes Wake State Surveyor client device wakes from a low power state (sleep or hibernate). yes Unknown State e This event is generated any time that power state collection is stopped (for example, if the client agent is uninstalled).
-Sleep by Third- party Indicates that a third-party, called the OS sleep API. yes Hibernate by Third-party Indicates that a third-party called the OS hibernate API.
-Shut Down by Third-party Indicates that a third-party called the OS shut down API.
-Restart by Third- party Indicates that a third-party called the OS restart API. yes Sleep by Unknown Indicates that an unknown source has called the OS sleep API. no Hibernate by Unknown Indicates that an unknown source has called the OS hibernate API. no Shut Down by Unknown Indicates that an unknown source has called the OS shut down API. no Restart by Unknown Indicates that an unknown source has called the OS restart API. no
+Event Types Description Normal event?
+On State The current CPU state is on.
+This event is generated any time power state collection is started (through service start or a policy change). yes Shutdown State Surveyor received notification from Windows that the CPU will turn off soon (user has received notification and allowed the shut down). yes Sleep State Surveyor received notification from Windows that the CPU will transition to the sleep state soon (user has received notification and allowed the transition). yes Wake State Surveyor client device wakes from a low power state (sleep or hibernate). yes Unknown State This event is generated any time that power state collection is stopped (for example, if the client agent is uninstalled). no Sleep by Third- party Indicates that a third-party, called the OS sleep API. yes Hibernate by Third-party Indicates that a third-party called the OS hibernate API. yes Shut Down by Third-party Indicates that a third-party called the OS shut down API. yes Restart by Third- party Indicates that a third-party called the OS restart API. yes Sleep by Unknown Indicates that an unknown source has called the OS sleep API. no